VSharapov/schedules-and-schonflicts/README.md

   - associate a calendar with each user
   - TODO: 1 user can have many calendars mapped to specific ... events matching regex?
 - Edit thumbs messages to say "Still waiting on [@user, ...]" when thumbs are modified
+- Some incantation that can be used to destroy the party... maybe reply to the "when" message with "never"